Sc1entifik/DFK-SummoningSheet/README.md

 - Added Dockerfile to create a Docker image file for easier deployment.
 - Found and fixed bug causing an error when looking up Legionnaire heroes.

+v-1.25
+-Found and fixed bug when searching for heroes with the Fishing profession

 Things to come:
 - Front end code